 For additional information about both University- and Department-level requirements, you can consult the current catalog.

 As you prepare for graduation, be sure to consult the graduation timeline set by the registrar.
 Generally, you should plan to submit your graduation paperwork to the department at the beginning of the semester before the semester you plan to graduate; that is, if you're planning to graduate in the spring, you should submit your paperwork in the early part of the fall semester.
 Note that there is both a Priority Filing Date and also a final deadline.
 The English Department strongly recommends that students file their graduation forms by the Priority Filing Date:

-When you're ready to submit your graduation paperwork, come to your faculty advisor with 1) a filled-out copy of your concentration form, and 2) your Graduation Application form and 3) a current print-out of your ARR that shows completion of your major courses.
+When you're ready to submit your graduation paperwork, come to your faculty advisor with 1) a filled-out copy of your concentration worksheet, and 2) your Graduation Application form and 3) a current print-out of your ARR (very important) that shows completion of your major courses.
 Please bring all relevant forms and prinouts.
 Your advisor will sign the forms and pass them on to the department office, who will route them to Admissions and Records.

 For more information about registration policies, progress to degree, and enrollment, please see the homepage for the SSU Office of the Registrar: